Watts-College/cpp-527-fall-2021/lectures/week-03.md

 ![](images/morse-code.png)

 Computers use a similar encoding system to represent text in word processors and browsers called the **ASCII Table**.

-Here you will find some basic background information on character encoding to help make sense of strange behaviors you might encounter while working with text:

-<a class="uk-button uk-button-default" href="../ascii/">CHARACTER ENCODING</a>

 ![](images/simple-ascii.gif)

+These notes present some basic background information on character encoding to help make sense of strange behaviors you might encounter while working with text as data in R.

 <br>
 <hr>